pabsan-0/vim-flashcards/README.md

 ## Setup

 You'll need a flashcard collection to draw from.
 These could be simple text files, but I have opted for using a custom `.fc` format.
-Find my collection at [pabsan-0/flashcards](github.com/pabsan-0/flashcards).
+Find my collection at [pabsan-0/flashcards](https://github.com/pabsan-0/flashcards).

 ## Usage

 If unused, the plugin will set `<leader>c` as default mapping to call the flashcards view.

-The point of this plugin is speed, nonetheless you can also call it via the slower `:Flashcards`.
+The point of this plugin is speed, nonetheless you can also call it via the slower `:FlashcardsRg` and `:FlashcardsFzf`.

 ## FTplugin

-While inside a `.fc` flashcard file, use :FlashcardTemplate to read a template file into the current buffer.
+TODO